ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-Run this for each sample by replacing the sample name or you can use the script samples_sortbam.sh from the scripts folder.
-Here -@ refers to the number of processers and you can change that as per your PC configuration.
+Run this for each sample by replacing the sample name or you can use the script samples_sortbam.sh from **the scripts folder in the repository.** Here -@ refers to the number of processers and you can change that as per your PC configuration.

-#### Reference-Guided Transcript Assembly
+#### 4b.
+Reference-Guided Transcript Assembly

 To begin reference-guided transcript assembly, we first need the reference human genome GTF file.
 GTF refers to Gene Transfer Format.
 It contains information about gene structure such as chromosome ID, annotations from public database, features like coding sequence, intron, exon, start codon, stop codon, 5’ UTR, 3’ UTR etc.